From Low-Distortion Norm Embeddings to Explicit Uncertainty Relations and Efficient Information Locking: Uncertainty relations

 which is equivalent to

-\item For all $y \in S$, both the function $P_y$ and its inverse $P_y^{-1}$ are computable in time polynomial in $n$. \end{itemize} \end{definition} \begin{remark} A similar definition of permutation extractors was used in \cite{RVW00} in order to avoid some entropy loss in an extractor construction.
-Here, the reason we use permutation extractors is different; it is because we want the induced transformation $P_y$ on $\CC^{2^n}$ to preserve the $\ell_2$ norm. \end{remark}
+\item For all $y \in S$, both the function $P_y$ and its inverse $P_y^{-1}$ are computable in time polynomial in $n$. \end{itemize} \end{definition} \begin{myremark}[] The usual definition of extractors does not require the functions to be permutations or to be efficiently invertible.
+But for this paper, these conditions are needed.
+A similar definition of permutation extractors was used in \cite{RVW00} in order to avoid some entropy loss in an extractor construction.
+Here, the reason we use permutation extractors is different; it is because we want the induced transformation $P_y$ on $\CC^{2^n}$ to preserve the $\ell_2$ norm. \end{myremark}

 We can adapt an extractor construction of \cite{GUV09} to obtain a permutation extractor with the following parameters.
 The details of the construction are presented in Appendix \ref{sec:app-perm-extractor}.